Collyra-Modding-Guild/CollyraEngine/README.md

 - The Gameplay System assumes that you have VS installed & the Desktop Development with C/C++ extension, if you don't have this, please install them for the engine to execute succesfully.
 - WARNING: The engine uses MSBuild to compile the Gameplay System & needs you absolute path to VsVarshall.bat to execute, if your path is in a different folder than the one that comes by default, please go to Config/config.collConfig & change the path so it fits your own.
 - This applies also for the temprary folder.
+- Once you add a file in Visual Studio (only in release), compile pressing Ctrl+B to notify the visual studio that you added a file to the compilation.

 ## License:
 MIT License